ddean4040/bbPress-Topics-for-Posts/readme.txt

 A topic can be attached to as many posts as you'd like, but only one topic can currently be attached to a post.

 = Notes =

+We are nearly to 1.0!
+Please let me know if you run into any issues.

 Please do not use on production sites without testing first.